-- 1 Lower the carriage fully. - 2 Put a tie down (e.g., chain) between the carriage fork bars. - Protect truck from chain damage by using covered chain or protective material under the chain at contact points.
+- 1 With mast and Carriage Installed - a.
+Lower the carriage fully. - b.
+Put a tie down (e.g., chain) between the carriage fork bars. - 2 Without a mast and Carriage Installeda.
+Put a chain across the truck floor plate. - Protect truck from chain damage by using covered chain or protective material under the chain at contact points.